jonsnow14/SnowFlake_Basics/README.md

         3.Perform the ingestion with SQL or Python

   Data Laoding
-      Load Data from Snowflake Market place
+      >>> Load Data from Snowflake Market place
-      Load Data from Snowflake's web inteference
+      >>> Load Data from Snowflake's web inteference
-      Load Data from local using Snowflake's CLI
+      >>> Load Data from local using Snowflake's CLI
-      Copy into SQL command to load data from files in cloud into snowlake
+      >>> COPY INTO SQL command to load data from files in cloud into snowlake

 Load data from snowflake market place (steps involved)